Ribbit-Network/ribbit-network-frog-hardware/README.md

 See the [hardware](hardware/) and [software](software/) README's and folders for more technical details!

 ## Questions?
-[Check outhe Frequently Asked Questions section.](https://github.com/Ribbit-Network/ribbit-network-faq) If you don't see your question, let us know either in a Github Discussion or via Discord.
+[Check out the Frequently Asked Questions section.](https://github.com/Ribbit-Network/ribbit-network-faq) If you don't see your question, let us know either in a Github Discussion or via Discord.

 ## Contributing
 See the [Issues](https://github.com/keenanjohnson/ghg-gas-cloud/issues) section of this project for the work that I've currently scoped out to be done.
 Reach out to me if you are interested in helping out!
 The [projects section](https://github.com/Ribbit-Network/ribbit-network-frog-sensor/projects) helps detail the major efforts going on right now.